Siddharth-Chandel/Conversational-AI/README.md

 ## 🛠️ How to Use
 1. Preprocess the Data
-If you're using a custom dataset, ensure the tokenizer and data files are properly set up.
+If using a custom dataset, please ensure the tokenizer and data files are properly set up.

 2. Train the Models
 Train the LSTM model: